cwendorf/Sourcebook/EASI/data-analysis/correlations.md

 ### Obtaining Descriptive Statistics

-Type the following to get the means and standard deviations for the variables.
+Get the means and standard deviations for the variables.

 ```{r}
 (CorrelationData) |> describeMoments()
 ```

-Type the following to get the covariance matrix for the variables.
+Get the covariance matrix for the variables.

 ```{r}
 (CorrelationData) |> describeCovariances()
 ```

-Type the following to get the correlation matrix for the variables.
+Get the correlation matrix for the variables.

 ```{r}
 (CorrelationData) |> describeCorrelations()